poojaharihar03/Emo-Music/README.md

 # Emotion-based Music Recommendations

 Welcome to the Emo-Music  app!
 This app detects your mood based on the text you enter and recommends music accordingly.
+This Streamlit web application recommends YouTube music videos based on the user's input emotions.
+It leverages natural language processing (NLP) to detect emotions from text input and utilizes the YouTube Data API to fetch and display relevant music videos.
+Users can select their preferred language for recommendations and sort the suggested songs based on criteria like relevance, view count, rating, or date.

 ## Features